education.vic.gov.au

 Part-time students (including registered home schooling students) are counted pro rata at a time fraction assessed against the school’s normal workload for that year level.

 Students undertaking 4 or more VCE units at one school are deemed to be undertaking a full VCE workload and count as 1.0 FTE.
 In the majority of cases, students study at only one school.
-Where a student is enrolled in more than one school the student’s time fraction at each school should add up to 1.0 FTE overall.
+Where a student is enrolled in more than one school the student’s time fraction at each school must add up to 1.0 FTE overall.
 Schools are entitled to share students according to the workload and time at each school.

 Part time students have a FTE time fraction less than 1.0 which must be recorded to one decimal place (for example, 0.8).